ypinhsuan/tp/docs/team/junlong4321.md

   [#129](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/129)
   [#152](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/152)
     * These commands were required so that we could add lessons to tutorial classes and delete attendance records of students.
-It was a big enhancement as it involved the creation of many new Java classes, and because a lot of test cases had to be written to thoroughly test these two commands.
+It involved the creation of many new Java classes, and also a lot of test cases had to be written to thoroughly test these two commands.
   * Cascade Deletion of `Student`s. [#182](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/185)
     * Fixed a major bug where a `Student`'s data could still be found in `Lesson`s and `AttendanceRecord`s even after the `Student` had been deleted from the application.
-There was a need to refactor a large part of the deletion code to introduce the behaviour of cascading deletion.
+There was a need to refactor a large part of the deletion code.
 * **Minor Enhancements**
   * Change Token Delimiter.
   [#167](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/167)